-Combine powders, stir in essential oils and keep in a closed container.
+Combine powders, and stir in essential oils.
+Keep in a closed container.
 To use, dispense a small amount (about a teaspoon) of grains into the palm of your hand.
 Add a few drops of water or rose water to get a wet paste.
 Gently massage into skin, making small circles with your fingers.
-Leave the grains on your face for 10-15 for a deep cleansing face mask.
+Leave the grains on your face for 10–15 minutes for a deep cleansing face mask.

 7. Charcoal Yogurt Face Mask

-The lactic acid in yogurt masks gently dissolves the layers of dead skin cells on your face, which lets charcoal get to work drawing out the oil and dirt that are clogging your pores.
+The lactic acid in yogurt masks gently dissolves the layers of dead skin cells on your face, which lets charcoal get to work, drawing out the oil and dirt clogging your pores.

-- A couple of tablespoons of plain Greek yogurt, organic and full fat preferably
+- A couple of tablespoons of plain, unflavored Greek yogurt, preferably organic and full fat

 - 1–2 activated charcoal capsules

-Blend yogurt, honey and charcoal together until you get a creamy paste.
-Then liberally apply to your face and neck with a brush or your fingers.
-Leave the mask on for 20 minutes then wash off with warm water.
+Blend yogurt, charcoal, and honey (if using) together until you get a creamy paste.
+Then apply liberally to your face and neck with a brush or your fingers.
+Leave the mask on for 20 minutes, then wash off with warm water.
 Apply moisturizer and enjoy your bright, glowing skin.

 8. Clay + Charcoal Mask

-Think of clay and charcoal working together like a vacuum to clear out your pores.
-Adding a dash of cinnamon helps ward off acne-causing bacteria while stimulating blood flow to leave skin bright and glowing.
+Think of clay and charcoal working together like a vacuum cleaner to clear out your pores.
+Adding a dash of cinnamon helps ward off acne-causing bacteria while stimulating blood flow to leave skin bright and glowing [source].
 Patch test or leave out the cinnamon if your skin is sensitive or inflamed.
 Skip the water and add more oil if your skin is dry.

 - 1 teaspoon French green clay